Port Authority of New York and New Jersey Police Department: Power and authority

 Port Authority Police officers are classified as police officers in New Jersey and as New York State police officers under paragraph e, subdivision of the state Criminal Procedure Law.
 With the status of police officer, they are permitted to serve warrants, make arrests, use physical and deadly force, carry and use firearms, carry and use handcuffs, and issue summonses.

 Equipment and vehicles

-All Port Authority Police officers are equipped with a Glock 19 9mm handgun, expandable baton, can of pepper spray, handcuffs, whistle, flashlight, bullet resistant vest, and a radio that is directly linked to the Central Dispatcher and other Port Authority officers.
+All Port Authority Police officers are equipped with a Glock 19 9mm handgun as their service pistol, expandable baton, can of pepper spray, handcuffs, whistle, flashlight, bullet resistant vest, and a radio that is directly linked to the Central Dispatcher and other Port Authority officers.

 Currently, the department utilizes numerous vehicles in its fleet including Ford Police Interceptor Utilitys, Chevrolet Impalas, Chevrolet Tahoes, Dodge Chargers, and Harley Davidson motorcycles.
 The department also utilizes numerous boats.
 At the airports the Port Authority utilizes a number of aircraft rescue fire fighting vehicles, known as "crash trucks".